 Twitter = inefficient?

-They bought licenses for the recruitment solutions and so they have access to the 90 million members of Linkedin with 50 inmails per month and per license.
-And as David Mason explained, because of the access to all the profiles on Linkedin, they can solve their recruitment issues quicker.
+They bought licenses for the recruitment solutions and so they have access to the 400 million members of LinkedIn with 50 InMails per month and per license.
+And as David Mason explained, because of the access to all the profiles on LinkedIn, they can solve their recruitment issues quicker.

-And finally they seed all the jobs they posted on Linkedin on their company page, careers page (customised according to your location and profile) and to their followers.
+And finally they seed all the jobs they posted on LinkedIn to their company page, careers page (customised according to your location and profile) and to their followers.

 3) Groups and the way they use it